 The Project Selection Criteria chart shows the criteria applied to each of the programs and the factor(s) weight applied for scoring and selecting projects from the Core programs that are in this STIP document.
 The project selection criteria applied to each of the programs is specific to what is most relevant to the work accomplished in the program.
 For example, priority formulas and other data driven tools work well to select preservation-type projects but are not as effective when used solely in the selection of projects in the Modernization and Expansion programs.
-Modernization types of projects benefit from engineering factors augmented by regional priorities and Expansion projects being larger in scale are best considered with the perspective of engineering factors, regional priorities along with analysis of the economic benefits/impacts.
-Revising the project selection criteria to include regional priorities and economic impacts, allowed a way for stakeholder considerations and regional benefits to be included in the evaluation of projects creating a more inclusive and collaborative process.
-The fourth program, Local Construction, while a Core program is not a program for which discussed in greater detail in the Local Construction Program located at the end of this narrative section.
+Modernization types of projects benefit from engineering factors augmented by regional priorities and Expansion projects, being larger in scale, are best considered with the perspective of engineering factors, regional priorities, and analysis of the economic benefits/impacts.
+Revising the project selection criteria to include regional priorities and economic impacts allowed a way for stakeholder considerations and regional benefits to be included in the evaluation of projects, creating a more inclusive and collaborative process.
+The fourth program, Local Construction, while a Core program is not a program for which KDOT determines the selection criteria:

+instead, local public authorities (LPAs) are 100 percent responsible for determining the project selection criteria for this program.
+The Local Construction process is coordinated at KDOT by the Bureau of Local Projects and is discussed in greater detail in the Local Construction Program located at the end of this narrative section.
 Finally, looking to the future, KDOT continues to explore ways to improve project selection, which is an objective identified in the 2020-2045 LRTP.
 Specifically, the plan highlights the need for KDOT to continue to refine and improve the effectiveness of the project selection criteria with an emphasis on finding new and better methods to evaluate and integrate economic development and job growth into the criteria.